31 October 2022 / Laura Garvin Gomez

 Combining a few drops of rosemary with a good carrier oil for hair can promote these functions as well as encourage more hydrated-looking locks.

-You can learn more about how to use rosemary oil for hair here.
+Why not learn more about how to use rosemary oil for hair.

 A rosemary and carrier oil mix can also be used to help spot-treat acne due to the oil's anti-inflammatory properties.